-Survivor testimony is not provided on Saturday due to Jewish Sabbath
+In person survivor testimonies are not provided on Saturday due to the Jewish Sabbath.

 Survivor Speakers cannot be guaranteed.

-You may also fill out the following form to begin the scheduling process (all fields are required to be completed):
+You must fill out the following form to begin the scheduling process (all fields are required to be completed).

 Scheduled Tours should not be considered finalized unless the group leader has received a confirmation letter.